-The simplest of all gas-filled radiation detectors is the ionization chamber, today I will describe my first attempts to build and use this device, I will also say a bit about my further ideas regarding this subject.
-The device is presented on below images.
+The simplest of all gas-filled radiation detectors is the ionization chamber, today I will describe my first attempts to build and use it, I will also say a bit about my further ideas regarding this subject.
+The device is presented below.

 Both, the circuit and the detector aren't new, similar construction are presented in various articles about this device.
 In all of those articles a radioactive material was used to prove that the device works.
-Such materials can be bought normally because the radiation is really small and safe, for example material in fluorescent hand of the clock sometimes contains a small amount of radioactive substance.
+Such materials can be bought normally because theirs radiation is really small and safe.
 My goal was different, I wasn't interested in checking if radioactive samples are radioactive because obviously that's true, I wanted to check if regular things that can be found at home have different level of radioactivity.

 It doesn't work!
-My version of ionization chamber doesn't work with such small levels.
+My version of ionization chamber doesn't work with such small levels of radioactivity.
 I have been trying with different samples including: ground, natural crystal of salt, my hand, vegetables that I found in the kitchen and all other stuff that I could imagine.
 The results have been always the same.

-I will make a different sensor from a burned-out bulb and metal foil, this will solve a problem of vapor in the air.
-I've ridden that this may lead to decrease of a sensitivity of the detector.
+I will make a different sensor from a burned-out bulb and metal foil, this will solve a problem of vapor in the air (the vapor decreases resistance between electrodes).
 I will also try to use TL072 instead of the transistors, this could increase sensitivity.
 Probably it would be good to use FET transistors, but I've always broken them during soldering (I'm not good at ESD) and I don't have them now.

 I will share my further adventures with ionization chamber in next posts.